sivy/monkinetic-2020-content/posts/2002-08-28-where-have-i-been.md

-Slug: where-have-i-been
+date: 2002-08-28
-Date: 2002-08-28
+slug: where-have-i-been
-Title: Where have I been?
+title: Where have I been?
-layout: post
+---
 Some of you may have noticed that
 Jodi and I have not been online lately - Jodi and I are in Virginia on a short trip, and have not had net access much.
-I&#39;m now in Tidewater at Nate&#39;s place, using his broadband connection.
+I'm now in Tidewater at Nate's place, using his broadband connection.
 Mmmmm.